BLEEPBLOOPforLife/easydental-vixwin-bridge/README.md

-# EasyDental VixWin Bridge
+# Easy Dental VixWin Bridge
-A program used to integrate EasyDental with VixWin better.
+A program used to integrate Easy Dental with VixWin better.
 The current VxLink version seems to be prone to bugs/crashes, so this is designed as a replacement for it.

 ## Donate